Board of Directors

 Members of the Board of Directors are volunteers.
 They are elected by members at the City Club annual meeting, scheduled just before the regular May meeting.
 Members serve up to three two-year terms.

-The Board of Directors meets on the first Tuesday of each month at 7:30 a.m. unless that day is a holiday, e.g. Jan.
+The Board of Directors meets on the second Tuesday of each month at 7:30 a.m. unless that day is a holiday, e.g. Jan.
 1, July 4, or the meeting needs to be rescheduled for the anticipated lack of a quorum.

 Mary Anderson is the Senior Transit Planner at the Whatcom Transportation Authority (WTA).
 In her role at WTA, she has worked on numerous projects including writing the WTA Sustainability Plan, managing the Lynden Hop pilot project, and coordinating the May Bike Parade and the December Lighted Bike Parade.